Markdown Table Generator API

 POST Endpoint

-Here are examples of how to call the Markdown Table Generator API in different programming languages:
+How to call the Markdown Table Generator API in different programming languages.

 curl -X POST \